Silver-breasted broadbill: Distribution and habitat

 The silver-breasted broadbill is found in Cambodia, China, Indonesia, Laos, Malaysia, Myanmar, Nepal, Thailand, and Vietnam.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 The species has declined somewhat due to habitat loss, but is not considered to be threatened with extinction.

 It occupies a range of forest habitats.
 It occurs in tropical and semi-tropical forests, as well as semi-deciduous forests and forests dominated by pine, oak and bamboo.
 It may occur in selectively logged forests and even entered agricultural land and gardens.
 It occurs at a range of elevations across its range; between 800–2000 m in Sumatra but 300–700 m in China.

 Behaviour

 Food and feeding

-The silver-breasted broadbill eats invertebrates, primarily insects : grasshoppers, mantises, caterpillars, larvae, small land snails.
-These insects are taken by flycatching from perch or by gleaning branches and foliage.
+The silver-breasted broadbill eats invertebrates, primarily insects: grasshoppers, mantises, caterpillars, larvae, as well as small land snails.
+These are taken by flycatching from perch or by gleaning branches and foliage.